Individuals who meet any of the following requirements may submit an admission application:

-Step 5: Complete A.O.C. - the Assessment Test, Online Orientation and First Semester Educational Plan (SEP)
+Step 5: Complete O.A.C. - the Online Orientation, Assessment Test, and First Semester Educational Plan (SEP)

 Transfer students and most returning students are exempt from this step and should skip to step 6.

 - Assessment Test: The assessment test is available by appointment only.
+Appointments can be scheduled three hours after you have completed the Online Orientation.
 To schedule an appointment, visit the Assessment Center's website